tom-seddon/b2/doc/Debug-version.md

 `--fail` discards any response body in the error case, and `--fail-with-body` processes it as normal despite the error.

-For escaping paths and strings, use `-G` and `--data-urlencode` to encode the URL appropriately.
-For example, if using the `reset`
+For escaping paths and strings, use `--data-urlencode` to encode the arguments appropriately.
+For example, if using the `reset` command:
-command:

-    curl -G 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"
+    curl 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"

-The GET request may modify the state.
-The HTTP API is a work in progress.

 ## HTTP endpoints